-For us as Christians, the weeks leading up to December 25 are not simply a specified number of shopping days.
-This is a holy season in itself, a season of expectation and longing.
+For Christians, the weeks leading up to December 25 are not simply a time of waiting for Christmas Day to arrive.
+The season of Advent is a holy season in itself, a time of expectation and longing.
+In these days of continued uncertainty and anxiousness, we are truly longing for God to usher in a new creation as we hope for healing, wellbeing and redemption.
 As we count down the weeks of Advent, let’s make our shared faith the heart of these extraordinary days.

-Christmas Concerts & Recitals
+Christmas Concert & Recitals

 Caring & Sharing